-There is no denying that missing mail or package is frustrating.
+There is no denying that missing mail or packages is frustrating.
 Whether you’re the recipient or sender, your time and in some cases, money is wasted anyway.

 USPS handles millions of mail pieces on a daily basis so it would make sense for a letter or package to get lost.
-But unfortunately, when it’s an important mail or expensive package, it’s even worse.
+But unfortunately, when it’s a critical mail or expensive package, it’s even worse.

 So you’re still waiting for your USPS lost package or mail, now what?
 Luckily, there are a few steps you can take to try and recover your mail.